 As MTurk, ShortTask and Zhubajie are crowdsourcing sites where participants are motivated by profit, we compensated contributors monetarily.
 The same was true for the local collections that we ran.
 For the calls for participation via the Internet to linguistic, text corpus and phone manufacturer's communities, we felt that their self-motivation to see the corpus' success would be a strong motivator to participate.
-Thus, for these communities we did not provide any compensation.
+Thus for these communities, we did not provide any compensations.

-Table 6 shows the reward scheme used in our MTurk collection runs using the SMS Export and SMS Upload methodologies.
-For example, a contribution of 400 messages is remunerated with USD 4.50 in total (USD 4.00 base pay with a USD 0.50 bonus).
-In ShortTask, we only published tasks using Web-based Transcription method, with the reward of USD 0.08 for 10 messages per submission.
-Since Zhubajie was a new venue for linguistic data crowdsourcing, we tuned our rewards scheme based on a pilot (as shown in Tables 7 and 8).
+Table 5 shows the reward scheme used in our MTurk collection runs using the SMS Export and SMS Upload methodologies.
+For example, 400 messages will be rewarded with \$4.50 in total with \$4.00 base payment and \$0.50 bonus.
+In ShortTask, we only published tasks using Web-based Transcription method, with the reward of \$0.08 for 10 messages per submission.
+Since Zhubajie was a new venue for crowdsourcing, we tuned our rewards scheme based on a pilot (as shown in Tables 6 and 7).
 Our pilot showed that workers were very eager to participate, thus we decreased the reward amount in our subsequent runs, which did not dampen workers' enthusiasm for completing the contribution tasks.
 For the four batches of English (2 batches) and Chinese (remaining two batches) SMS Web-based Transcription, we instead aimed for breadth of participants.
-In each task, we recruited 20 workers with USD 0.10 as the reward for individual workers.
-Finally, we also recruited contributors locally, whose reward scheme is displayed in Table 9.
+In each task, we recruited 20 workers with \$0.10 as the reward for individual workers.
+Finally, we also recruited contributors locally, whose reward scheme is displayed in Table 8.